nobledynamic/nobledynamic.github.io/content/posts/fabric-madness-4/index.md

 mlflow.set_experiment(experiment_name)
 ```

-Note that, if an Experiment with that name already exists, `create_experiment` will throw an error.
-We can avoid this by first checking for the existence of an Experiment, and only creating it if it doesn't exist:
+Note that, if an experiment with that name already exists, `create_experiment` will throw an error.
+We can avoid this by first checking for the existence of an experiment, and only creating it if it doesn't exist:

 ```python
 # Check if experiment exists